For fun Halloween decorations, make these Hanging Fabric Ghosts to haunt your home.

-This week’s Unplugged Challenge theme was white.
+We created these Hanging Fabric Ghosts to go along with this week’s Unplugged Challenge theme: white.
 I’m sure I’m not the only one who took the theme white and combined it with upcoming Halloween and thought… hmmm ghosts.
 We did a stiff fabric technique to make our ghosts.
-I have seen this done before with gauze but thought that might be too difficult for the kids to handle so we used light weight muslin.
+I have seen this done before with gauze but thought that might be too difficult for the kids to handle so we used light weight muslin to make our Hanging Fabric Ghosts.

 First we built a base to drape our fabric ghosts over.
 I cut the tops off pop bottles, blew up a balloon, taped the balloon over the opening and slide a skewer though to give some arm definition.